ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 Note: These conditions ensure that RS can handle requests autonomously once access was granted and a secure channel has been established between C and RS.
-The resource `/authz-info` is publicly accessible to be able to upload new access tokens to RS (cf. {{I-D.ietf-ace-oauth-authz}}).
+The `/authz-info` resource MUST NOT be protected as specified above, in order to allow clients to upload access tokens to RS (cf. {{I-D.ietf-ace-oauth-authz}}).

 Unauthorized Resource Request messages MUST be denied with a client error response.
 In this response, the Resource Server SHOULD provide